open-resources/physics_bank/content/public/005.Kinematics(2D and 3D)/Uniform Circular Motion/merry_go_round/merry_go_round.md

 ## Part 3

-If the boy is initially at the edge of the merry-go-round, and the merry-go-round has a ${{ params_R }}$ m radius, at what distance from the centre of the merry-go-round does the boy return to his original height?
+If the boy is initially at the edge of the merry-go-round, and the merry-go-round has a ${{ params.R }}$ m radius, at what distance from the centre of the merry-go-round does the boy return to his original height?

 ### Answer Section